 These icons give you an overview of the current status on all levels:

-Red diamond Signifies that 0% of the modules or functions has been executed.
-Green diamond Signifies that 100% of the modules or functions has been executed.
-Red and green diamond Signifies that some of the modules or functions have been executed.
-Yellow diamond Signifies a statement that has not been executed.
+- Red diamond: 0% of the modules or functions has been executed. - Green diamond: 100% of the modules or functions has been executed. - Red and green diamond: Some of the modules or functions have been executed.